Romania

 Recent developments in the gambling industry

-Volume of the iGaming market
+iGaming market size

-The total market volume is projected to reach $1.06 billion by 2029.
+The total market size is projected to reach $1.06 billion by 2029.

 According to the regulator, there are 1,489 unlicensed sites on the blacklist.